 Noah's Ark theories

-Scientists believe the Black Sea was previously
+Scientists believe that the Black Sea was previously

-a smaller freshwater lake that was flooded by the Mediterranean Sea 7,000 years ago, when European glaciers melted, raising sea
+a smaller freshwater lake which was flooded by the Mediterranean Sea

+around 7,000 years ago, when European glaciers melted, raising sea